 LCNB has engaged and intends to continue to engage in the lending of money through the LCNB National Bank, its wholly-owned subsidiary, to various directors and officers of the Company.
-These loans to such persons were made in the ordinary course of business on substantially the same terms, including interest rates and collateral, as prevailing at the time for comparable transactions with other persons and did not involve more than a normal risk of collectibility or other unfavorable features.
+These

 In addition to those banking transactions conducted in the ordinary course, the following related transactions were conducted.
 Each of these transactions was made on terms similar to those that could have been negotiated with an unaffiliated third party.